 Where to stay in Venice?

 Hotel Al Ponte Mocenigo

-Hotel Al Ponte Mocenigo is a super stylish, classical-style hotel located in ancient Venetian building in the Santa Croce district, only a 10 minutes walk to the Rialto bridge.
-The rooms at Hotel Al Ponte Mocenigo are all elegantly decorated with Venetian décor and refined wood headboards.
+Hotel Al Ponte Mocenigo is a super stylish, classical-style hotel located in an ancient Venetian building in the Santa Croce district, only a 10 minutes’ walk to the Rialto bridge.
+The rooms at Hotel Al Ponte Mocenigo are all elegantly decorated with Venetian décor and refined wooden headboards.

 We_Crociferi is a bright and modern hostel set in a recently restored old monastery, dating back to the twelfth century.
 It offers both beds in a dormitory, private rooms or apartments with a modern, functional style and is surely one of the best value deals in the city.
 Communal areas include a kitchen and a laundry area.
 The hostel also features a conference room.